Get 5% of discount using the code

 It is important to realize that bargaining is not common in Spain, and the prices displayed are usually fixed.
 So, to save money, consider buying postcards, fridge magnets, flamenco figurines, typical sweets, and off-season products.

 And, if you’re not a European Union citizen, you can apply for a tax refund on your purchases before departing the country.
-For more details, please visit the Official Tourism Portal of Spain.
+For more details, visit the Official Tourism Portal of Spain.

 FAQs about traveling to Spain